alexjnoble/VirtualIce/README.md

 #### Features

-- Multiple structures can now be requested (structure sets).
+- Multiple structures per micrograph can now be requested (structure sets).
   - Use the same --structures flag followed by either a single structure or multiple.
 Supports any number of structure sets, like this:
     - virtualice.py -s 1TIM [1PMA, 50882] [my_structure1.mrc, 3DRE, 6TIM]
   - The above command will make one set of micrographs with only PDB 1TIM, another set with PDB 1PMA and EMD-50882, and another set with a local file (my_structure1.mrc), PDB 3DRE, and PDB 6TIM.